Protecting Birds and Other Wildlife Statewide

 The Klamath Basin's productive wetlands and strategic location along a migration corridor have made it one of the continent’s most important parcels of waterfowl habitat.

 State of Oregon's Birds

-Oregon is an amazing place for birds!
-Nearly 400 bird species use Oregon for some part of their life cycle, and of these, more than 200 pass through the Portland metropolitan region each year.
+Oregon is an amazing place for birds - nearly 400 species use the state for some part of their life cycle.
 However, many of our native bird species are in trouble.

 Oregon’s ocean, which has always seemed so bountiful and impervious to human interference, is showing signs of serious stress.
-Global warming, pollution, coastal development, and past overfishing are just some of the factors causing troubling changes in Oregon’s marine habitats and creatures.
+Climate change, pollution, coastal development, and past overfishing are just some of the factors causing troubling changes in Oregon’s marine habitats and creatures.